 Food safety is an important issue and quantitative risk assessment is essential for taking well informed decisions.
 The food industry is constantly introducing new foods for which health benefits are claimed.
-On the other hand, consumer concerns about food risks are highlighted by recent measurement programs of consumer organisations.
+On the other hand, consumer concerns about food risks are highlighted by recent programmes of measures of consumer organisations.

 Biometris develops quantitative methods for:

 - risk assessment for human health and the environment

 Specific applications in the areas of:

 - novel foods such as genetically modified organisms (GMOs) and nanomaterials

 - tiered approaches, from simple deterministic to fully probabilistic models

 - implementation in stand-alone software or web-based tools

 Science-based risk and benefit assessment